 The Ashwaubenon Water, Sewer and Stormwater Utilities are enterprise funds of the Village of Ashwaubenon.
-The utilities' operating expenses in 2021 were \$1,056,349 higher than in 2020.
+The utilities' operating expenses in 2022 were \$17,970 higher than in 2021.

-Utility operating revenues generated mostly by charges for services increased by \$849,599 or 8 percent more than 2021.
-Overall, Utility operations are status quo; however, water usage was down in 2020 due to COVID-related manufacturing slowdowns but came back to close to normal levels in 2021.
+Utility operating revenues generated mostly by charges for services increased by \$355,624 or 3 percent more than 2021.
+Overall, Utility operations are status quo; however, a mid-year water rate increase helped drive up revenues to help reduce overall operating losses.

-Both the Water Utility and Sewer Utility will undergo a rate review study in 2021 with expected plans to increase rates to address both utility losses.
+The Water Utility has a planned rate increase in April 2023 and the Sewer Utility will undergo a rate review study in 2023; both with expected plans to increase rates to address both utility losses.